liang-zhu-zi/esp32-thingsboard-mqtt-client/README.md

 ## Comeponent

-For software design documents related to this library, see [here](./components/tbcm).
+For software design documents related to this library.
+See [here](./components/tbcm).

 ## Examples